GenesisFan64/Shinrinx-MARS/README.md

 - Layout support, to make big maps using separate model files

 Current issues:
+- NOT WORKING ON HARDWARE due to a problem with the MD-to-32X communication implemented, it will be fixed asap.
-- RESET has 90% chances of crashing everything
+- RESET has 90% chances on HW
 - Perspective is not perfect.
 It works well with solid colors but not for textures, Darxide and even the Zyrinx tech demo has problems with Perspective.
 - Texture points in triangles might not map correctly (not sure if it a bug in the script or a limitation of DDA)